 Cut the bracket as per photograph below.

 The auxiliary air valve has a 1" I.D. opening.
 The Toyota valve has in I.D. of 5/8 inch.
 Testing indicated that 5/8" was more than adequate to handle the airflow necessary for my modification.
-To transition the 5/8" to 1" connection, I installed a 5/8" heater hose over the control valve connection. (red arrow).
-I then installed a short piece of 1" hose over the 5/8 hose (blue arrow).
+To transition the 5/8" to 1" connection, I installed a 5/8" heater hose over the control valve connection. (red arrow photograph below).
+I then installed a short piece of 1" hose over the 5/8 hose (yellow arrow).
 Although this device sees vacuum, not pressure, it needs to be "vacuum tight".
 Note that the heater control valve flow is directional.
 An arrow on the side indicates direction of flow.

 The modified bracket is then installed on the manual control valve.

 Due to the planned location of the new valve, the original 1-inch air pick up connection at the back of the air cleaner could not be used.
-There is a smaller (5/8-inch) connection at the front of the air cleaner (red arrow, photograph below).
+There is a smaller (5/8-inch) connection at the front of the air cleaner (green arrow, photograph below).
 This would provide the filtered air necessary for my project.

 Photographed below is the air cleaner housing.
 The original auxiliary air valve connection (blue arrow) has been cut and capped.
-The smaller connection (red arrow) will be used for my manual control valve's filtered air source.
+The smaller connection (red arrow) will be used for the manual control valve's filtered air source.

 I could have used a 5/8-inch hose to connect from the manual control valve to the air cleaner connection.
 However, copper does look so much better.
 I fabricated a custom pipe from 1/2-inch copper tubing.
 The top connection (blue arrow) will connect to the air cleaner housing's new air source.
-The bottom connection (red arrow) connects to the inlet of the manual control valve.
+The bottom connection (red arrow) connects to the inlet of the manual control valve. (photograph below).

 Another fabricated pipe (pictured below) will attach to the exit of the control valve,

+The AAV opening will have to be sealed.
 I fabricated a blank plate from 1/8 thick aluminum stock.

 This device is designed to be controlled via a generic "choke" cable.
 Finding a suitable location inside the car for the cable control knob was a bit of a challenge.
 I could bolt the control knob anyplace under the dashboard, route the cable through the existing firewall harness opening and it would work.